 When talking about the history of leveraged buyouts, it won't be complete without mentioning a famous or notorious investor named Michael Milken.
 I’m pretty sure that some of the audience today have heard about his name.
 He was an investment banker widely considered as someone who single-handedly created the junk bond market in the 1980s in the United States.

-(5’30’’-13’15’’期间ppt显示不出来，标黄的地方都是拿不准的)

 Michael Milken went to Berkeley for his undergraduate studies in the 1970s.
 Then he received his MBA degree from Wharton School for University of Pennsylvania in the 1980s.
 Upon his graduation from Wharton school, he joined Drexel which later merged into Burnham, eventually the firm became Drexel Burnham Lambert Inc. While he was attending Wharton, he wrote an essay in which he made an interesting observation.
 On the basis of per unit of risk, the government bonds were inferior, or much less attractive compared with the bonds, whose credit ratings have fallen below investment-grade.
 By definition, these bonds are also called non-investment-grade, or high-yield bonds, or simply junk bonds.

 I'm sure many of you are familiar with the credit ratings but others may not.
 Let me explain a little bit about credit ratings to what we mean of the junk bonds or non-investment-grade bonds.
 We all know that the credit rating goes from as low as D, which means default all the way up to AAA, which represents the best credit quality, whereas the D rating represents the worst.
 So, in between there's a series of credit ratings matching the corresponding credit quality of the issued bonds.

-In the industry, by tradition or convention, people usually call any bonds that are rated above BBB of investment grades as non-investment-grade, or simply junk grade or high-yield grade.
+In the industry, by tradition or convention, people usually call any bonds that are rated above BBB or above investment bonds or investment grades or any below it would be called as non-investment-grade, or simply junk grade or high-yield grade.
 That's how the name comes from, again, BBB- is like the water shed between investment-grade and non-investment-grade.
-Of course in the rating business, you have Moody’s S&P and Fitch, for S&P and Fitch, they go by like miners, plus, whereas for Moody’s, it would go by like 123, for example, the BBB- would be BBB3 for Moody’s.
+Of course in the rating business, you have Moody’s, S&P and Fitch, for S&P and Fitch, they go by like miners, plus, whereas for Moody’s, it would go by like 123, for example, the BBB- would be BBB3 for Moody’s.
 I’ve talked enough about credit rating explanations.
-Although many believe today that the junk bond exists waver here than Michael Milken’s time.
-(16’45’’), his essay laid a foundation for what was thought nothing short of a revolution on Wall Street.
+Although many believe today that the junk bond exists way earlier than Michael Milken’s time.
+His essay laid a foundation for what was thought nothing short of a revolution on Wall Street.
 Before Michael Milken, no Wall Street firms were making consistent effort to push for establishing a full-fledged market for junk bonds.

 I joined banking industry in 1995 in the United States.
 I remember that for one time I went to Bear Sterns to talk to people with my mentor about the loan market.
-Bear Sterns at that time was considered pretty active with the loan market, but there was no leader whatsoever in the jump bond market.
+Bear Sterns at that time was considered pretty active with the loan market, but there was no leader in the junk bond market.
 Michael Milken took a notice of it.
-Quickly, he turned Russell b… (17’50’’听不出来) into the unparalleled leader in this phase.
+Quickly, he turned Drexel Burnham Lambert into the unparalleled leader in this phase.
 But in the mid 1980s, Milken’s network of high-yield bond buyers, notably Fred Carr, an executive life insurance company, and Thomas Beagles and Saving & Loans had enough buying power that reached whatever the size that can enable Michael Milken to raise a large amount of money quickly.
 It's quite interesting if you know this part of history.
 But now, Michael Milken was credited for single-handedly creating a junk bond market.